Lightning-Chart/lcjs-example-0029-htmlScrollDashboard/README.md

 Showcases how to fit a large number of charts into 1 view and fallback to HTML scroll bars when all of the content does not fit to view.

 This approach allows fitting incredible amounts of data visualization into a single view.
-Note that with massive 10000+ high or wide charts to you may run into some precision issues and the charts might not look proper.
-This is due to WebGL limitations.

 This line chart uses thin line rendering for the best performance, especially visible on devices with weak GPUs such as mobile devices and laptops.
 For a thicker alternative you can check out [a similar line chart with best-looking line graphics](https://www.lightningchart.com/lightningchart-js-interactive-examples/examples/0028-multiChannelLineProgressiveOwnAxes.html)